-- takes responsibility for the group meetings - delivers meeting agenda prior to the meeting - produces meeting notes and action lists at the end of each meeting - is responsible for internal communication and final reporting - ensures that all findings, results, and other necessary supporting documents are present in the final academic report and appendices.
+- Takes responsibility of the groups meetings. - Delivers meeting agenda prior to the meeting. - Produces meeting notes and action lists at the end of each meeting. - Is responsible of internal communication and final reporting. - Ensures that all findings, results, and other necessary supporting documents are present in the final academic report and appendixes.